quicwg/base-drafts/draft-ietf-quic-tls.md

 registry uses the Specification Required policy {{RFC5226}.
 IANA is requested to register "EXPORTER-QUIC 0-RTT Secret" from {{0-rtt-secrets}} and "EXPORTER-QUIC client 1-RTT Secret" and
 "EXPORTER-QUIC server 1-RTT Secret" from {{1-rtt-secrets}}.
-The DTLS column is to marked Yes.
+The DTLS column is to be marked Yes.
 The Recommended column is to be marked Yes.

 --- back